gislik/blog/about.md

 title: "Turning ☕️ into ⚡️"
 ---

-With an academic background in mathematics, an interest in software and a working experience in financial markets I have found my sweet spot; **blockchains** and **cryptocurrency**.
+With an academic background in mathematics, an interest in software and a working experience in financial markets I have found my sweet spot; **crypto** and **code**.
+This includes blockchains, cryptography, cryptocurrency and software.
 I strongly believe that they are a fundamental technology and a social layer on which we will build the next wave of social contracts such as money and financial transactions.

 Ever since reading my first programming book as a kid I have been drawn towards the art of writing code.
 Connecting to a BBS over the land line using a modem and later to the Internet was magical.
 It always felt like in cyber space you could do anything -- and it still feels that way.
 At the same time open source was coming of age.
 The tension between believers and non-believers was almost like a cold war -- a sentiment all to present in today's crypto market.
 Now nothing feels more natural and even then arch-enemy Microsoft has embraced open source and Linux runs on ¾ of all mobile phones.